kiln/flourish-slider/README.md

 #### `startEndLabelSize`

 Font size for start and end labels.
 Defaults to 16.
+The start and end labels can also be styled in CSS using the `.slider-end-labels` class.